torenware/vite-go/examples/sample-program/README.md

 The makefile will do the following:

-1. Copy down the latest starter files for Vue 3 and its Vite 2 build tools.
-2. Build a `dist/` directory from the starter app.
+1. Build a `dist/` directory from the starter app.
-3. Run the Go web server in `main.go` and post a sample page at [http://localhost:4000](http://localhost:4000).
+2. Run the Go web server in `main.go` and post a sample page at [http://localhost:4000](http://localhost:4000).

 The files demonstrate the basics of using vite-go in your go program: